pousse-cafe/pousse-cafe.github.io/documentation.md

 in a multi-node environment, this is not possible.

 Ideally, a model should be designed in a way that the probability of collision is reduced.
-Generally, this means having many small Aggregates instead of a few big ones.
+Generally, this means having many small aggregates instead of a few big ones.
 However, it is sometimes not possible to prevent them completely (i.e. the probability of collision cannot be reduced to zero).

 To handle this issue, Pousse-Café implements a rather simple mechanism: when a collision is detected while running a